The Foundations of Mongol Military Supremacy

 The Pincer and Encirclement

 Genghis often used two-pronged attacks.
-He would deploy one force to fix the enemy in place (often with harassing arrows and feints), while a larger contingent would ride wide — sometimes over hills or through forest that the enemy thought impassable — and strike the enemy from the rear or flank.
+He would deploy one force to fix the enemy in place (often with harassing arrows and feints), while a larger contingent would ride wide—sometimes over hills or through forest that the enemy thought impassable—and strike the enemy from the rear or flank.
 The tulia (scatter) tactic involved spreading out to form a semicircle and then closing in, like a net.
 Surrounded enemies rarely survived, and the speed of encirclement prevented them from reforming their lines.
+The Mongols even used night marches to achieve a pincer, as they did against the Hungarian army at the Battle of Mohi (1241), where one column crossed a frozen river under cover of darkness to attack from behind.

 Strategic Mobility Across Terrain